Deviation of the rank and crank modulo 11: Rank-crank inequalities, positivity techniques, and positivity conjectures

 for $a \in \{1,2,3,4\}$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma:blockscrankpos}] By the Jacobi's triple product identity we see that for $a \in \{1,2,3,4,5 \}$

 By the quintuple product identity \cite[(42)]{E} we see that for $a \in \{1,2,3\}$

 In the same way as in the previous case but with change $q \rightarrow q^3$ we see that both of the terms in the right-hand side of the expression above have non-negative Fourier coefficients.
-The case of $a=4$ is proved in \cite[Corollary 4.8]{BG} using a different representation of $\frac{J_{11}^2P_3}{P_1P_4}$. \end{proof} \begin{proof}[Proof of Theorem \ref{theorem:crankineq}] To obtain Theorem \ref{theorem:crankineq} we use Lemma \ref{lemma:blockscrankpos} and refer to the positivity or negativity of the coefficients in Theorem \ref{theorem:crankdissection}. \end{proof} \begin{remark} For Conjecture \ref{conjecture:crankineq8} we have that the elements of the 11-dissection of the crank have the following initial Fourier coefficients
+The case of $a=4$ is proved in \cite[Corollary 4.8]{BG} using a different representation of $\frac{J_{11}^2P_3}{P_1P_4}$. \end{proof} \begin{proof}[Proof of Theorem \ref{theorem:crankineq}] To obtain Theorem \ref{theorem:crankineq} we use Lemma \ref{lemma:blockscrankpos} and refer to the positivity or negativity of the coefficients in Theorem \ref{theorem:crankdissection}. \end{proof} \begin{remark} Conjecture \ref{conjecture:crankineq8} is partially solved.
+Using analytic methods it is known from \cite{R} that there is explicit $N$, such that for $n > N$ we have

-It is an open problem to show that all coefficients with the exception of the coefficient of $q^2$ are non-negative.
-If so, it would be straightforward to prove Conjecture \ref{conjecture:crankineq8}. \end{remark}